This article may contain references to products or services from our advertisers. We may earn commission if you click on these links.

 I had a lot of free time, so I started googling what to do in Kuala Lumpur.
 I wanted to go hiking in KL.
 I found some information online about the Dragon’s Back trek in Kuala Lumpur.
 As it turned out later, it was the same trail.
 Only back then I couldn’t find any reliable information about the starting point of the trail.
 I knew only approximately where it was.

 As a result I just went through the jungle.
-I reached the peak, but it was tough.
+I reached the peak of the Tabur hill, but it was tough.

 Wouldn’t recommend to anyone.